7 Step Plan to help Parkinson’s patients.

 4/ Avoid high Tyramine - aged cheeses, delicatessen preserved meats, canned fish, avocado, bananas, yeast, aged or fermented foods, soy sauce, fish sauce, teriyaki sauce, worcestershire sauce, cause spikes in blood pressure and drug interactions.

 5/ Make sure your diet is Low GI.
-High GIycaemic Index foods cause energy crashes and insulin resistance, like baguettes, white bread, white rice, potato, chocolates and sweets.
+High GI (GIycaemic Index) foods cause “energy crashes” which worsen Parkinson’s symptoms and insulin resistance, like baguettes, white bread, white rice, potato, chocolates and sweets.
 High GI foods can cause insulin spikes and energy crashes which makes Parkinson’s symptoms suddenly worse.
 High GI foods worsen neurodegeneration, Parkinson’s motor symptoms and cognitive decline.
 High GI foods reduce the brain’s use of glucose then causing accelerated dopamine neuronal death.

-6/ Preservatives and certain 400 series food additives and Titanium Dioxide - are in many products including prescribed medications, supplements, artificial sweeteners and foods which are neurotoxins and can worsens Parkinson’s disease - always look at the ingredients label of processed foods supplements and medications.
+6/ Avoid preservatives and certain 400 series food additives and Titanium Dioxide - are in many products including prescribed medications, supplements, artificial sweeteners and foods which are neurotoxins and can worsens Parkinson’s disease - always look at the ingredients label of processed foods, supplements, cosmetics, toothpaste and medications.

 For more information read Dr Peter Lipski’s book “Your Elderly Parents Failing Health.
 Is It Ageing Or A Treatable Condition”.